wez/wezterm/docs/config/appearance.md

     -- Make the selection text color fully transparent.
     -- When fully transparent, the current text color will be used. selection_fg = "none",
-    -- Set the selection background color with alpha;
+    -- Set the selection background color with alpha.
-    -- The first number is the red channel, set here to 50%.
-    -- If the number doesn't end with a % then it must be in the range -- 0 through 255.
-    -- The second number is the green channel.
-    -- The third number is the blue channel.
-    -- The last number is the alpha channel.
-    -- When selection_bg is transparent, it will be alpha blended over -- the current cell background color, rather than replace it selection_bg = "rgba:50% 50% 50% 50%"
+    -- When selection_bg is transparent, it will be alpha blended over -- the current cell background color, rather than replace it selection_bg = "rgba(50% 50% 50% 50%)"
   }
 }
 ```